 Morgan JL.
 Laboring women: reproduction and gender in New World slavery.
+Vol. Early American studies.
 Philadelphia: University of Pennsylvania Press; 2004.

 Schwartz MJ.
 Born in bondage: growing up enslaved in the antebellum South.
+Cambridge,

-Cambridge, Mass: Harvard University Press; 2000.
+Mass: Harvard University Press; 2000.

 Cody CA. Naming, Kinship, and Estate Dispersal: Notes on Slave Family Life on a South Carolina Plantation, 1786 to 1833.
 The William and Mary Quarterly [Internet].
 1982 Jan;39(1).
 Available from: